 The market of online marketplaces is booming now.
 It is expected that the total online marketplace revenue will account for $40.1 billion by 2022.

-Zillow’s success started when they decided to launch their famous Zestimate calculator.
+Zillow’s success started when they decided to launch their famous Zestimate web calculator.
 Zestimate helped evaluate property value based on publicly available data.
-It made such a huge noise that, after five days, more than 2 million users visited the website.
+It made such a huge noise that, after five days, more than 2 million users visited the site.

 Related: How to Build a Website Like Airbnb